RobolinkInc/doc-v2/docs/codrone-edu/blockly/Junior/02-Flight-Sequences/01-flip.md

 ##### Description

-Makes the drone flip in a specified direction.
+This functions makes the drone flip backward, forward, right, or left.
+Make sure your battery percentage is over 50% for the flip to execute.

 ##### Parameters
 ![flip param image](flip_params.PNG)<br />